 Even though it’s been around for millennia, sound healing is starting to show up as the ‘next big thing’.
 Like meditation and yoga before it, therapeutic sound was once considered fringe but is now proving popular because of its effectiveness.

 It reduces stress, re-balances emotions, enhances performance and alpha and theta brainwaves for creativity, and increases both quality of life and quality of work life – or to put it another way, it de-frags, re-boots, optimises and upgrades.

-Most particularly in relation to high stress positions, shift work and those exposed to danger and trauma (military forces, emergency workers etc.) there is an expanding awareness in management of a duty of care.
+Most particularly in relation to high-stress positions, shift work and those exposed to danger and trauma (military forces, emergency workers, hospital staff, etc.) there is an expanding awareness in management of a duty of care.

-The benefits will become apparent and should be able to be quantified by an improvement in any of the following: stress, anxiety, anger, depression, sleep patterns, general health issues, pain levels, workplace social environment, staff morale, conflict, bullying, absenteeism, stress leave, medical claims, worker’s compensation, staff retention, productivity, problem solving, capacity for creative inspiration, quality of work.
+The benefits will become apparent and should be able to be quantified by an improvement in any of the following: stress, anxiety, anger, depression, sleep patterns, fatigue, general health issues, fatigue, ain levels, workplace social environment, staff morale, conflict, bullying, absenteeism, stress leave, medical claims, worker’s compensation, staff retention, productivity, problem solving, capacity for creative inspiration, quality of work.

 While meditation is increasingly gaining traction in the business world, therapeutic sound goes one step further.
 Sound is deeply meditative and so much more.
 What’s particularly useful for the workplace is that it’s an accessible, effortless, enjoyable experience.
 Participants can’t get it wrong, they don’t have to ‘do’, ‘learn’, ‘think about’ or ‘strive for’ anything – just close their eyes, relax, experience the sounds and vibrations, and reap the benefits.